akindofyoga/fruit-genie/README.md

 ### Step 4: Test and Tune
  1. On the pi, run node app.js -- you may need to adjust the serial port depending on where you plugged your teensy into the Pi.
-The first lines that get printed should list all of the available serial ports.
+The first lines that get printed after you run app.js should list all of the available serial ports.
 Look for the pnpId that starts with `usb-Teensyduino_USB_Serial`.
-Take code of the corresponding comName (on my system, this is `/dev/ttyACM0'`).
+Take note of the corresponding comName (on my system, this is `/dev/ttyACM0'`).
 Change line 33 to the correct serial port.

  2. Plug your headphones into the ⅛ inch jack on the Pi.